-At King Alfred’s Academy (KAA), we are passionate about learning outside the classroom, beyond traditional lessons.
+King Alfred’s Academy runs a programme of extra-curricular enrichment activities that has repeatedly been judged as outstanding for its accessibility and variety and we are passionate about learning outside the classroom, beyond traditional lessons.
 Taking part in trips, visits, electives and the other opportunities on offer is central to the KAA ethos.

-Our After-School Elective Programme provides a wealth of opportunity to develop current interests and to develop new ones.
-It is broad and extensive, offering a range of extra-curricular activities on both a Tuesday and a Wednesday after school.
+Our After-School Elective Offer provides a wealth of opportunity to develop current interests and to develop new ones.
+It is broad and extensive, offering a range of extra-curricular activities on a Wednesday after school.

-On these Elective days, school buses are scheduled to pick-up at the later time of 4.20pm to enable students to attend.
+On Elective day, school buses are scheduled to pick-up at the later time of 4.20pm to enable students to attend.
 In effect, there are activities running after school on most days of the week, starting at 3.30pm.

 At the start of every ‘big’ term, students will be offered a list of all the activities they can choose from.
 There is always a wide range, including sports and ‘Homework Help’ clubs.
 It is our expectation that all students attend Electives as we strongly believe that it will enhance their learning and development outside of the classroom.
 Whether it is Chess, Pizza Making, Rugby or being a part of the King Alfred’s Academy Production, it is an opportunity not to be missed.